 The more people who a) see your sale, then b) choose to slow down when driving by your sale, and c) actually get out of the car to have a look around your sale… the higher your profits will be.

 Tip: Try to spread all of your items out so that people don’t feel crowded as they browse.

 #6 – Out of sight, out of mind.

 Regardless of how you choose to display your items for sale, make sure that everything is easily within reach and easily within view.
 If a person can’t see it on first glance, chances are, it won’t ever be sold.

 So if there’s anything that’s hidden from view, move it!
 If that means creating a whole new space for displaying this and/or other items, then by all means, do it.
-Yard sale items don’t get a 2nd chance to make a 1st impression.
+Yard sale items don’t get a second chance to make a first impression.
 You get one shot — so make it count.

 Tip: If you are placing items on the lawn, make sure that you create an “aisle” or a pathway between your items.
 It’s best if people can walk around and behind each item, because you never know at which angle an item will catch someone’s eye.
 Besides, items on the lawn are harder to reach, unless you create pathways so people can get closer to items from all sides.

-The more items (and the larger the items, the better) that you place up closer to the street, the more likely you will entice more people to stop at your sale.
+The more items that you place up close to the street, the more likely you will entice more people to stop at your sale.
+(And the larger the items, the better.)
 When people have to get out of their car to see the type of items you’re selling, about half of them will just skip it and drive on.
-So instead, make it easy for them by placing all your best stuff up close to the road if possible.
+So instead, make it easy for them by placing all your best stuff up close to the road, if possible.

 Continue reading my 14-part series: